 Long-Term

 Expected Real Target

 Asset Class Rate of Return Allocation

-Global Equity 6.8 % 55.0 %
+Global Equity 4.8 % 55.0 %

-Core Plus Fixed Income 4.1 % 15.0 %
+Core Plus Fixed Income 2.1 15.0

-Core Real Estate 6.1 % 10.0 %
+Core Real Estate 4.1 10.0

-Hedge Fund 4.4 % 10.0 %
+Hedge Fund 2.4 10.0

-Private Equity 8.8 % 10.0 %
+Private Equity 6.8 10.0

 100.0 %

+• .
+10.0

 Discount rate.
 The discount rate used to measure the OPEB liability was 6.65%.
 The projection of cash flows used to determine the discount rate assumed that RHBT contributions will be made at rates equal to the actuarially determined contribution rates, in accordance with prefunding and investment policies.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
-Discount rates are subject to change between measurement dates.
+Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability (asset).

 Sensitivity of the net OPEB liability to changes in the discount rate.
-The following presents the College's proportionate share of the net OPEB liability as of June 30, 2021 and 2020 calculated using the discount rate of 6.65%, as well as what the College's net OPEB liability would be if it were calculated using a discount rate that is one percentage point lower (5.65%) or one percentage point higher (7.65%) than the current rate (dollars in thousands):
+The following presents the College's proportionate share of the net OPEB liability as of June 30, 2022 and 2021 calculated using the discount rate of 6.65%, as well as what the College's net OPEB liability would be if it were calculated using a discount rate that is one percentage point lower (5.65%) or one percentage point higher (7.65%) than the current rate (dollars in thousands):

-С urrent
+Cι ırrent

-1% [Decrease Disco ount Rate 1% Increase
+1% D ecrease Disco unt Rate 1% I ncrease

-(5 5.65%) (6 6.65%) (7 .65%)
+(5. 65%) (6.
+65%) (7 .65%)

-Net OPEB Liability 2021 \$ 905 \$ 635 \$ 408
+Net OPEB Liability (Asset) 2022 \$ 226 \$ (42) \$ (264)

-Net OPEB Liability 2020 2,770 2,321 1,945
+Net OPEB Liability 2021 905 635 408